Jesuit High School (New Orleans): Move to Carrollton & Banks

-Recent Leadership
+Recent leadership

 In recent times, Fr.
 Raymond Fitzgerald, S.J., (Class of 1976) served as school president and was succeeded by 1966 graduate Fr.
 Anthony McGinn, S.J.
 In May 2015 it was announced that Fr.
 Chris Fronk, S.J., on active duty as a U.S. Navy chaplain, would serve as the school's 30th president, and he assumed office in November 2016.
 In January 2020, Fr.
-Chris Fronk, S.J., stepped down from school president.
+Chris Fronk, S.J., stepped down as school president.
 Fr.
-John Brown, S.J., who is currently the school's president, took over the role in 2020, becoming the school's 31st president.
+John Brown, S.J., who is the current school president, took over the role in 2020, becoming the school's 31st president.

-The principal is Peter Kernion (Class of 1990).
+The principal is Jeremy Reuther (Class of 2001).

-Mascot, Colors, and Logo
+Mascot, colors, and logo

-The mascot is a blue jay posed with his fists raised, designed by cartoonist Walt Kelly of Pogo fame.
+The mascot is a Blue Jay posed with his fists raised, designed by cartoonist Walt Kelly of Pogo fame.
 A contest among students was held to name the mascot in 1954, and the name "Jayson" won.

 The school's colors are blue and white to honor the Virgin Mary.
 Student athletes wore a white sweater with a blue letter "J" on it and were referred to as the "Blue Js"—hence the eventual selection of the mascot.
 As with many Jesuit schools, the school's motto is Ad Majorem Dei Gloriam ("For the Greater Glory of God").